 Built by volunteers and sustained by members of the community, the sanctuary’s thirty garden beds are a sight to behold.
-Working with the non-profit group, Real Food Share, the beds are in full production, overflowing with organic fruits, vegetables and berries that will be donated to food insecure families.
+Working with the non-profit group, Real Food CT, the beds are in full production, overflowing with organic fruits, vegetables and berries that will be donated to food insecure families.
 And the best part?
-All extra produce is donated to animal sanctuaries and animal rescue groups to help feed their farm animals and rehabbing wildlife.
+Over 3,000 pounds of produce in 2022 was harvested and donated to food insecure and animal sanctuaries.
 Plus, our pollinator friends LOVE the organic flowers!
 The sanctuary gardens are truly a collaborative success helping humans, animals and the environment.

 Housed within the sanctuary community gardens, is our official Monarch Waystation.
 The monarch butterfly is the only butterfly known to make a two-way migration as birds do.
 Since monarchs cannot survive the cold winters of northern climates, they must travel south for the winter.
 Using a combination of air currents and thermals to travel long distances, some fly as far as 3,000 miles to reach their winter home in Mexico.